 Right beside the hórreo to the left (west) is this wonderful old medieval home with the cantos that we saw in Seixalbos on day twelve.

 After the hórreo, walk another 100 meters until the road bends northward and in a few meters comes to the clock tower in the center of town.
-The only other accommodation, the Casa Mañoso is the the southeast corner of the Praza Maior, on the side street right after the town hall.
+The only other accommodation, the Casa Mañoso is in the southeast corner of the Praza Maior, on the side street right after the town hall.

 There are many bars in Cea and as we wandered around, the Sol y Luna's specials caught our eye.
 It is to the north of the main square, along the OU-0405, the main highway through town.

 They served us a most delicious and very hearty Galician meal of beef and potatoes.
 The proprietor says he has this dish at all times and loves to serve it to peregrinos!
 We love it too!

 I had to also take a photo of the unusual dessert we were served, a jelly-like fruity thing, called Membrillo with a big hunk of the local cheese.
 Membrillo is made from quince paste, and may also be called quince cheese.
 The proprietress stated she makes this paste by hand!
 Lovely!

 We all slunk back to the albergue, bellies way full and our hearts content!